Erich Regener: Nazi era

 In 1937 Regener was forced into "provisional retirement" by the National Socialists.
 He then founded the private "Research Laboratory for the Physics of the Stratosphere" in Friedrichshafen on Lake Constance, which later became a part of the Kaiser Wilhelm Society.
 In 1939 he was invited to work at the German Army-Air Force rocket research station in Peenemünde where he developed a spectrograph protected by a steel casing.
 This instrument, later called the Regener-Tonne was the first scientific payload for a rocket designed to reach high altitude.
 Regener overcame the problems of getting the parachute canopy to open at extreme high altitudes by inflating the parachute with compressed air.
 After a successful test flight the project was cancelled in September 1944 and the rockets were used as long-range missiles against Britain.
 The capsule disappeared after Peenemunde tests in 1944 but later resurfaced in the United States.

+After World War II

 In 1948 Regener was appointed the first vice president of the Max Planck Society.
 He was also cofounder of the Max Planck Institute for Solar System Research with Walter Dieminger and was instrumental in attracting physicists back to post-war Germany.

+Personal life

-Regener was the father of Victor H. Regener and Erika Regener.
+Regener was the father of physicist Victor H. Regener and Erika Regener.
 Erika Regener later married one of Erich Regener's students, Henri Daniel Rathgeber.